Langtang Valley with Ganjala pass Trek 14 Days

 • Assistant trekking guides walking with the group to support as necessary (1 assistant guide for 4 trekkers)

-• Staff costs including their, food, salary, accommodation, insurance, transportation and medicine.
+• Staff costs include their, food, salary, accommodation, insurance, transportation, and medicine.

 • Down jacket and sleeping bag (to be returned after trip completion).